mmj-the-fighter/SimpleMachine/README.md

 ## Project Overview

-This project serves as an assembler and simulator for the Simple Machine.
+This project serves as an assembler, disassembler and simulator for the Simple Machine.